 Glass Octopus Facts

-- The incredible Glass Octopus possesses a nearly transparent body, leading some to compare it to glass, hence the name.
-Yet the fact that it’s transparent remains one of the few details we know about the species.
-Due to the nature of its habitat, encounters with this ocean species have been rare.
+- Yet the fact that it’s transparent remains one of the few details we know about the species.
+Due to the nature of its habitat, encounters with this ocean species have been extremely rare.

-- While we know little about their numbers, the IUCN lists them as a Species of Least Concern.
-They hold this status due to their apparent wide distribution, despite little reliable data about their numbers.
-Yet their current status on the Red List of Threatened Species may change as more data becomes available.
+- While we know little about its numbers, the IUCN lists it as a Species of Least Concern.
+It holds this status due to its apparent wide distribution, despite little reliable data about its numbers.

-- Furthermore, though widespread, they do not appear to inhabit either the Arctic Ocean or Antarctic Ocean.
-Marine biologists also believe its transparent nature provides more protection than traditional camouflage.
-At the depths they inhabit, it renders them virtually invisible to prey and predators alike.
+- Marine biologists also believe its transparent nature provides more protection than traditional camouflage.
+At the depths it inhabits, this renders individuals virtually invisible to prey and predators alike.

 Glass Octopus Physical Description

 First of all, the Glass Octopus remains quite elusive.
 This occurs mainly because of its habitat, and its transparent nature.
 Yet we have been able to determine a few facts about the remarkable species.

 Individuals appear to reach an average mantle length of 4.3 in (11 cm).
 In addition these also achieve an overall length of 17.8 in (45 cm).
 While relatively tiny, this cephalopod holds some surprises.